sailfish009/openstructure/modules/doc/install.rst

 can influence it.

 * Boost is mainly controlled via the `BOOST_ROOT` option.
 If boost wasn't found, it should be set to the prefix of the boost installation.
+If for some reason, it is desirable to use the non-multithreaded boost libraries, you can switch `Boost_USE_MULTITHREADED` on (it is off by default).

 * `PYTHON_ROOT` is the Python equivalent of BOOST_ROOT.
 It should be set to the prefix path containing the python binary, headers and libraries.
-  If the Python library (file name starting with `libpython`) is not located in `$PYTHON_ROOT/lib`, you should set the full path with `PYTHON_LIBRARIES`.

 * `SYS_ROOT` controls the general prefix for searching libraries and headers.
   By default, it is set to `/`.